wildnei/backend_ecommerce/README.md

 Your task is to build the back end for an e-commerce site by modifying starter code.
 You’ll configure a working Express.js API to use Sequelize to interact with a MySQL database.

-Because this application won’t be deployed, you’ll also need to provide a link to a walkthrough video that demonstrates its functionality and all of the acceptance criteria being met.
+Because this application won’t be deployed, you’ll also need to provide a link to a walk through video that demonstrates its functionality and all of the acceptance criteria being met.
 You’ll need to submit a link to the video and add it to the readme of your project.

 ## User Story